xJacoob/PythonMachineLearning/README.md

 # Machine Learning Portfolio 🚀
-This project was developed as a part of the JetBrains Academy (Hyperskill) curriculum to practice and implement machine learning algorithms.
+This repository contains machine learning projects developed through as a part of JetBrains Academy curriculum, as well as independent challanges from platfroms like Kaggle.
 ## 1. Random Forest Classifier (from scratch)
 **Dataset:** Titanic (survival prediction)